ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 ## Limitations of PPO & A2C Algorithms

-From the aforementioned task implementation, general limitation of the two stated alfgorithms is concluded below:
+From the aforementioned task implementation, general limitation of the two stated algorithms is concluded below:

 * PPO and A2C can suffer from slow convergence and require careful tuning of hyperparameters to achieve good performance.